worldbank/metadata-schemas/README.md

 | timeseries_db    | `timeseries_db_schema.TimeseriesDatabaseSchema` |
 | video            | `video_schema.Model`                            |

-### Python - Excel interface
+### Python - Metadata Manager

-The Excel interface exists to
+The Manager exists to be an interface with Excel and to lightly assist creating schemas.

+For Excel we can:

 1. Create blank Excel files formatted for a given metadata type
 2. Write metadata objects to Excel